Jim Burton (ice hockey)

-James Burton (November 13, 1961 – January 5, 2015) was a professional ice hockey defenceman.
+James "Jim" Burton (November 13, 1961 – January 5, 2015) was a Canadian-Austrian professional ice hockey defenceman.

 Awards

 Burton was a three-time winner of the IHL's Governor's Trophy (Larry D. Gordon Trophy) which is awarded annually to the defenseman voted to be most outstanding based on performance over the course of the regular season by the league's coaches.

 Coaching

 Burton was a head coach in both the WPHL (with the Austin Ice Bats and Arkansas GlacierCats) and the ECHL (with the Augusta Lynx).
 Burton died of a heart attack on January 5, 2015.